 Aggregate Key Model

-The following are practical examples to illustrate what an aggregated model is and how to use it correctly.
+The following example illustrates what the aggregate model is and how to use it correctly.

 Assume that the business has the following data table schema: